-"About 20 percent of our bodies is protein," explains Samantha Previte, RD, a dietitian with Dietitians of Palm Valley in Ponte Vedra Beach, Florida.
+"About 20 percent of our bodies is protein," says Samantha Previte, RD, a dietitian with Find Food Freedom.
 "Because our bodies don't store protein, it's important that we consume enough daily.
 Protein in the food we eat is made up of amino acids, and these amino acids are used for all metabolic processes in the body."

-And when you eat enough of those amino acids, you might just add a spark to your metabolism, according to Michelle Hyman, RD, CDN, a dietitian at Simple Solutions Weight Loss.
-For reference, you should get 1 to 1.6 grams of protein per kilogram of body weight each day, per a March 2016 study in the journal Food & Function.
-So a 150-pound person should get between 68 and 109 grams of protein daily depending on his or her activity level.
+And when you eat enough of those amino acids, you might just add a spark to your metabolism, according to Michelle Hyman, RD, CDN.
+You should get 1 to 1.6 grams of protein per kilogram of body weight each day, per a March 2016 study in Food & Function.
+So a 150-pound person should get between 68 and 109 grams of protein daily depending on their activity level.

-"Eating protein as part of a balanced diet — one that incorporates both complex carbohydrates and unsaturated fats — is the best way to support a working metabolism," says Rachel Fine, RD and owner of the nutrition counseling firm To The Pointe Nutrition.
-"All three macronutrients — protein, fat and carbohydrates — should be considered as key players towards an optimal working metabolism.
+"Eating protein as part of a balanced diet — one that incorporates both complex carbs and unsaturated fats — is the best way to support a working metabolism," says Rachel Fine, RD of To The Pointe Nutrition.
+"All three macronutrients (protein, fats and carbs) should be considered as key players towards an optimal working metabolism.
 Each includes essential nutrients that play roles in energy production, such as B vitamins, which are found in whole grains."

-So make the most of every gram without breaking the bank with these high-protein, low-price picks.
+So make the most of every gram without breaking the bank with these high-protein, low-price foods.

-Available canned (for speed) or dried (for affordability), beans, peas and lentils are incredibly cost-effective and are unique because they're technically a protein and a carbohydrate, Hyman says.
+Available canned (for convenience) or dried (for affordability), beans, peas and lentils are incredibly cost-effective and are unique because they're technically a protein and a carbohydrate, Hyman says.

-Hungry — like, really hungry?
-The one-two punch of protein and fiber make lentils a satisfying dinner addition.
-They also add resistant starch to your menu, which may help with weight loss thanks to its filling properties, she says.
+The one-two punch of protein and fiber makes lentils a satisfying dinner addition.
+They also add resistant starch to your menu, which may help with weight loss thanks to its filling properties, Hyman says.

 2. Low-Fat Cottage Cheese

-Pegged as one of the best bedtime snacks for metabolism in a November 2019 British Journal of Nutrition study, this mild-flavored dairy product can pack in 10 to 16 grams of protein per half-cup serving, depending on the brand.
+Pegged as one of the best bedtime snacks for metabolism in a November 2019 British Journal of Nutrition study, this mild-flavored dairy product can pack in 10 to 16 grams of protein per 1/2-cup serving, depending on the brand and milkfat content.

 Try it solo as a snack, blend into pancake batter, layer in lasagnas or spread onto whole-grain crackers and top with tomatoes.
-One thing to keep in mind: Since cottage cheese can be a higher-sodium ingredient, "I don't recommend this for those with uncontrolled hypertension," Hyman says.
+One thing to keep in mind: Because cottage cheese can be high in sodium, "I don't recommend this for those with uncontrolled hypertension," Hyman says.